De Havilland Gipsy Six: Applications

-Survivors
+Surviving engines

 Gipsy Six engines remain in service worldwide as of April 2010.
 Twelve Gipsy Six-powered de Havilland Dragon Rapide aircraft are on the Civil Aviation Authority register although not all are currently airworthy.

 Engines on display

 A preserved Gipsy Six engine is on public display at the Shuttleworth Collection, Old Warden, Bedfordshire, another is on display at the Science Museum, London.
 The National Military Museum, Romania displays an engine cut open.